 Before you apply, please make sure your residential address is the same as the address Centrelink has listed for you.

 To submit your application online you will need the following information:

-- Your Rates Assessment Number (this can be found on your Rates Notice)
+- Your Rates Assessment Number (this can be found on any Rates or Instalment Notice)

 - Your Centrelink Customer Reference Number (CRN)

 - Once Council receives your application you will receive an email confirming that your application has been received